Best Known For

 Hall received two NAACP Image awards in 1991, a Key of Life Award for his work as "a crusader in the fight of human rights," and another for his show.
 In 1993 he executive-produced the feature film Bopha!, a story about a family during apartheid, starring Danny Glover, Alfre Woodward and Malcolm McDowell and directed by Morgan Freeman.

 After three years away from the public eye, Hall returned to television in 1997 with his short-lived sitcom Arsenio, co-starring Vivica A. Fox.
 In 1998-99, he made regular appearances on the CBS series Martial Law.

 Hall hosted a revival of the televised talent show Star Search from 2003 to 2004.
 He also appeared as guest co-host on such shows as Access Hollywood Live and Piers Morgan Tonight.
 In 2012, Hall showed the world just how business-savvy he is on the celebrity edition of Donald Trump's hit reality competition The Apprentice.
 He beat out the likes of Victoria Gotti, rocker Dee Snider and American Idol singer Clay Aiken to win the top prize for his charity: the Magic Johnson Foundation.

-Hall is slated to make a comeback in the fall of 2013 with a new syndicated talk show backed by CBS Television and the Tribune Co.
+Hall made a comeback to television in the fall of 2013 with a new syndicated talk show backed by CBS Television and the Tribune Co.
 Upon realizing he missed his previous work and receiving encouragement from his teen son, he decided to return to the format, with the idea of there being a cross-generational audience.